PBS News Hour: Criticism and reception

-In 1992, radio broadcaster David Barsamian called the NewsHour "stenographers to power", accusing them and other news media of having a pro-establishment bias.

 Critical response

-PBS News Hour has received generally positive reviews from television critics, children, and parents of young children.
+PBS News Hour has received generally positive reviews from television critics, children.
 Patrick Kevin Day of the Los Angeles Times wrote, "Gwen Ifill and Judy Woodruff are making history on PBS."
 David Leonard and Micah Schwalb of The Denver Post wrote, "One of the most trusted news programs on television."
 Phil Owen of TheWrap wrote, "The least partisan analysis."
 Tim Surette of TV Guide wrote, "The calm and credible information we need."
 Jennifer Gerson of The 19th wrote, "Nawaz is stepping into history."

 In 2003, UCLA political scientist Tim Groseclose and Missouri economist Jeff Milyo evaluated various media programs based on "think tank" citations to map liberal versus conservative media slants and published a study alleging liberal media bias in general.
 Based on their research, PBS News Hour is the most centrist news program on television and the closest to a truly objective stance.
 However, their methodology has been questioned.